-Facing Down Flu: 5 Facts To Know Now
+What You Need To Know About This Year's Flu Season

 Aja C. Holmes planned to go to work last week, but her flu symptoms — a cough, fever and severe body aches that worsened overnight — had other ideas.

-"It felt like somebody took a bat and beat my body up and down," said Holmes, 39, who works as a residential life director at California State University-Sacramento.
+"It felt like somebody took a bat and beat my body up and down," said Holmes, 39, who works as a residential life director at California State University, Sacramento.
 "I couldn't get out of bed."

 The nation is having a terrible, horrible, no good, very bad flu season.